M A S K School for Creativity and Innovation

 Member of the UK Fundraising Standards Board

-MASK is a charity that puts the 21st century education into action.
+MASK School for Creativity and Innovation is a UK education charity that puts the 21st century education into action.

-Creativity separates those who are ready for increasingly complex life and work environments in the 21st century and those who are not.
+In the 21st century, creativity is what separates those who are prepared for increasingly complex life and work environments and those who are not.

 "Human creativity is the ultimate resource.
-In the time of the rapid global change, our survival will depend on the ability of new generations to generate new effective solutions for more peaceful, prosperous and fulfilled life", says Alla Tkachuk, the Founder of the MASK.
+In the time of rapid global change, our survival will depends on the ability of new generations to find new solutions for more peaceful, prosperous and fulfilled life", says Alla Tkachuk, the Founder of the MASK.

-Creativity and innovation or creative skill - is the ability to identify problems, and generate and implement new solutions, the ability that is rooted in the capacity to connect knowledge across wide range of disciplines.
+Creativity and innovation - is the ability to identify problems and generate and implement new solutions, the capacity that is rooted in connecting knowledge across disciplines.
 Read more What is creativity?